luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   YouTube can be seen as a social media platform.
   Since everybody can publish content on this platform with very few hurdles, and viewers can self-select what content they are willing to watch, it is natural to view YouTube as a social network between people that is centered around sharing video content—in a way like Instagram is a social network centered around images.
   Studies that take such an approach might see YouTube from a supply-and-demand perspective, analyzing the side of both the content creators and the viewers @mungerRightWingYouTubeSupply2022.
-  While investigating YouTube through such a lens is a worthwhile endeavor, it might not be suitable to investigate politicians' content.
+  While investigating YouTube through such a lens is a worthwhile endeavor, it might not be suitable to investigate political parties' and politicians' content.
   Many scholars have proposed theories on why politicians, particularly populists, choose social media platforms over traditional hierarchical media.
+  YouTube is the only major social media network that is more popular among right-leaning users @mungerRightWingYouTubeSupply2022.
+Additionally, and in contrast to other parties, populists prefer social media over talk shows @ernstPopulistsPreferSocial2019.
+  As #cite(<engesserPopulismSocialMedia2017>, form: "prose", supplement: [1123]) indicate, the logic of social media platforms gives them more freedom to use strong language when attacking elites or ostracizing others.

   Nevertheless, populist leaders mostly utilize social media as a supplementary one-way broadcasting system, instead of interacting with citizens, as #cite(<jungherrTwitterUseElection2016>, form: "prose") shows in a systematic literature review on Twitter use in election campaigns. #mnote[ggf kürzen; das argument ist klar und gut]
   They might argue the social media facilitates personal and interactive conversations compared to the more traditional broadcasts through legacy media.
   #cite(<waisbordPopulistCommunicationDigital2017>, form: "prose"), for instance, have shown remarkably low interaction between Latin American politicians, populist and non-populist, on Twitter.
   This leads us to believe that videos on YouTube are best viewed from a content delivery perspective first.
   In contrast to, for example, TV, however, it is possible to measure user engagement with content on YouTube in a variety of ways.
   The two that we will be focusing on in this study are: